m-emm/py-3d-construct-lib/README.md

 - Used as reference models for other applications

 ![Face Mesh Example](examples/Face.png)
-*Example of generated face mesh viewed in a 3D viewer*
+*Example of generated human face mesh viewed in a 3D viewer*

 ### Cylinder Mesh Creation and Merging